TheRoddyWMS/Roddy/docs/usersGuide/walkthrough.rst

                          imports="baseProject"
                          usedresourcessize="m">

-The header of the configuration must contain the following: - The configurationType (in this case "project") - A name which must not contain "." and " "
+The header of the configuration must contain the following:

+- The configurationType (in this case "project")
+- A configuration name which must not contain "." and " "

 It may contain: